programming-life/programming-life-2013/README.md

 fixed in direction, so more freedom on where to go.
 We do not allow pull requests on master or release branches.
 Fork the repository, create a patch/feature/issue branch and merge to develop.

+Your code should be `rdoc` or `codo/coffeedoc` commented, assets should be `/spec/` tested and when applied should have `/test/functional` integration tests.
+Server side code should also be `/test/` unit tested.